conceptcartography/conceptcartography/docs/concepts/contributory-injustice.md

 ## 💡 Examples

 - "For example, rather than shift one’s conception of workers and the workplace to more adequately attend to workers who are also child-bearers, one might seek to understand the concerns of this group of workers by further developing already existing systems such as understanding maternity leave as a sort of disability leave.
 But these remedies mistake the problem.
-Instead, a whole new approach is required, one in which axiomatic features of the previous collective epistemic resources may need to be abandone" (Pohlhaus 2012, 20)
+Instead, a whole new approach is required, one in which axiomatic features of the previous collective epistemic resources may need to be abandoned" (Pohlhaus 2012, 20).

 ## 🔗 Relations